KINGSABRI/creds-harvester/README.md

 ```

 #### Step #5 (optional - recommended)
-Sometime the fishing website is just a small part of many websites on the serve.
+Sometime the phishing website is just a small part of many websites on the server.

 If you want to run it with nginx, you can make nginx as reverse proxy for the application.